CBD vs CBG: What Are the Differences?

 CBC seems to only occur in more tropical smelling and tasting strains of hemp and marijuana.
 It's thought to inhibit cell growth in cancer cells, promote bone growth, reduce inflammation and relieve pain.
 The mechanism behind CBC activity isn't fully understood, but it doesn't seem to be related to the CB receptors.

 It's thought that there are around 500 compounds present in the cannabis plant.
 The more work scientists do to undercover the benefits of cannabinoids, terpenes, flavonoids and fatty acids in hemp, the more it seems like a biohacking miracle.

 There are around 33 fatty acids in CBD oil, most of which are unsaturated.
 These help you to build healthy cells, regulate hormones, keep your skin and hair healthy and contribute to heart health.

 There are more than 200 terpenes found in the cannabis plant.
 They occur in varying quantities across the spectrum of marijuana and hemp strains.
 These essential oils are responsible for the particular aromas associated with each strain, and terpenes also boast some impressive health benefits.

 Flavonoids are naturally occurring super-compounds.
 They're believed to take a protective effect on the brain because they reduce oxidative stress.
 It's also thought that they can help to prevent stroke, heart attacks, cancer and asthma.

 Harness the Power of CBD and CBG Today

 Cannabinoids and the various compounds in the hemp plant exist to protect the plant from UV rays and keep it healthy.
-When you supplement a healthy lifestyle with CBD or CBG, you can capitalize on these powerful effects for yourself.
+When you supplement a healthy lifestyle with CBD or CBG, some people say they capitalize on these powerful effects.
 Check out the range of products available at NothingButHemp.